socketry/io-endpoint/readme.md

 ## Usage

-Please see the [documentation](https://socketry.github.io/io-endpoint) for more information.
+Please see the [project documentation](https://socketry.github.io/io-endpoint) for more details.

+  - [Getting Started](https://socketry.github.io/io-endpointguides/getting-started/index) - This guide explains how to get started with `io-endpoint`, a library that provides a separation of concerns interface for network I/O endpoints.

 ## Contributing